Ascentul/Ascentul/docs/USER_GUIDE.md

 A: Check your subscription plan for limits.

 **Q: Can I undo AI changes?**
-A: Since changes are auto-saved immediately, you can manually revert by re-editing the content or using the AI "Tidy & Improve" feature to regenerate.
-A proper undo/redo feature is coming soon (Cmd/Ctrl+Z).
+A: Changes are auto-saved immediately, so you'll need to manually re-edit the content to revert changes.
+A proper undo/redo feature (Cmd/Ctrl+Z) is coming soon.

 **Q: What if AI generates wrong information?**
 A: Always review and edit AI-generated content.
 The AI uses your profile data but may need adjustments.